Jesus’ Authority During His Earthly Ministry

-Jesus exercised full authority (exousia) throughout His earthly ministry (Matt.
-7:29; 21:23); nevertheless that authority had been voluntarily limited.
-The Bible shows that Jesus had displayed authority in a variety of ways:
+Jesus exercised full authority (exousia) throughout His earthly ministry (Matthew 7:29; 21:23).
+He declared, “all power is given unto me in heaven and in earth” (Matthew 28:18).
+Nevertheless, that authority had been voluntarily limited because of His incarnation.
+The Bible tells us that Jesus had authority in a variety of ways:

-But now (after the Resurrection), Jesus once more had all authority as before He came to this earth to assume the limitations of humanity (Phil.
-2:6–8).
+After the Resurrection, Christ once more had all authority as before He came to this earth to assume the limitations of humanity (Philippians 2:6–8).
 The sacrifice in behalf of man had now been completed.
-Jesus had already entered upon His mediatorial work in the sanctuary above.
+And He entered upon His mediatorial work in the heavenly sanctuary.

-As God, equal with the Father, all authority was originally and essentially His; but as Mediator, as God-man, all authority was given him; partly in recompense of his work (because he humbled himself, therefore God thus exalted him), and partly in pursuance of his design; he had this power given him over all flesh, that he might give eternal life to as many as were given him (Jn.
-17:2 ), for the more effectual carrying on and completing our salvation.
-This power he was now more signally invested in, upon his resurrection (Acts.
-13:3).
+As God, Jesus was equal with the Father.
+All authority was initially and basically His; but as Mediator, as God-man, all authority was given him; in part because of his work (because he humbled himself, therefore God thus exalted him), and in part because of carrying out the saving plan; he had this authority given him over all flesh, that he might give everlasting life to as many as accept him (John 17:2).

 In His service,